This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 There are local street markets in the towns surrounding Hacienda Riquelme most days of the week.
 Check the door of the information center in the resort for updated times and locations.

-Discover all the best places to see and things to do close to Hacienda Riquelme, in my Murcia guide here.
+Discover all the best places to see close to Hacienda Riquelme, in my Murcia travel guide.

 Restaurants close to Hacienda Riquelme